davidlidebrandt/milestone-project-3/README.md

 ### Content

-All of the content were created by the developer.
+All of the information regarding the movies came from [IMDB](https://www.imdb.com/).

 ### Media

 Main image on index page by user "geralt": https://pixabay.com/sv/illustrations/filmen-biograf-video-kamera-1328405/

 All of the poster images came from [Amazon](https://www.amazon.com/) via [IMDB](https://www.imdb.com/).
+Since there new movies will be added continuously adding attributions to each one is not possible.

 ### Acknowledgments